Provincetown Arts

 About The Publication:

 “Published annually in July since 1985, Provincetown Arts focuses broadly on artists, performers, and writers who inhabit or visit the tip of Cape Cod, and seeks to stimulate creative activity and enhance public recognition of the nation’s oldest continuous art colony.
-Drawing on a century-long

-tradition rich in art, theater, and writing, Provincetown Arts publishes essays, fiction, interviews, journals, performance pieces, poetry, profiles, reporting, reviews, and visual features, with a view toward demonstrating that a community of artists, functioning outside the urban centers, is a utopian dream with an ongoing vitality.”
+Drawing on a century-long tradition rich in art, theater, and writing, Provincetown Arts publishes essays, fiction, interviews, journals, performance pieces, poetry, profiles, reporting, reviews, and visual features, with a view toward demonstrating that a community of artists, functioning outside the urban centers, is a utopian dream with an ongoing vitality.”
 90% freelance.
 Welcomes new writers.
 Circ.
 8K.
 Annually.
 Pays on publication.
 Publishes ms in issue published after acceptance.
 Buys first NA serial rights.
 Responds within two weeks.
 Sample copy available by email.
+Guidelines available on request.

+Current Needs:

+“Writers should familiarize themselves with past issues to learn the kind of material we publish and approximate word count.”
 Pays $80-$750 for 750-7000 words.

-Current Needs:

-“Writers should familiarized themselves with past issues to learn the kind of material we publish and approximate word count.”
+Submit query with cover letter and bio via SASE.

 Pays $80-$750 for 750-7000 words.